 As previously mentioned in a blog, builder’s risk insurance is a specialized type of property insurance that protects buildings under construction.
 Unlike homeowners’ insurance, which covers structures that have already been built, builder’s risk is made for new constructions, renovations, or additions.
 A property in the midst of construction has different risks than an established structure, and builder’s risk is essential for managing these unique risks.

 Builder’s risk insurance covers a variety of situations, such as fire, wind, lightning, vandalism, explosions, and theft.
-Basic builder’s risk insurance policies help to protect both the building under construction, and the materials, fixtures, and equipment to be used in construction.
-Builder’s risk insurance, however, does not typically cover employee theft, bodily damage — only external events.
+Basic builder’s risk insurance policies help to protect both the building under construction and the materials, fixtures, and equipment to be used in construction.
+Builder’s risk insurance, however, does not typically cover employee theft, or bodily damage — only external events.

 Contractors General Liability

-Contractors general liability, on the other hand, covers third party property damage, advertising injury, and bodily injury – incidents that can happen during normal business operations, caused by a contractor and their employees.
+Contractors general liability, on the other hand, covers third-party property damage, advertising injury, and bodily injury – incidents that can happen during normal business operations caused by a contractor and their employees.
 It does not cover employee injury or damage to a contractor’s tools or property.
 Contractors are also legally required to carry this coverage in many states.

 What’s the Difference?

 One of the main differences between the two coverages are who buys the insurance.
 Generally, the person or company who purchases builder’s risk insurance is the one in charge of the project and responsible for the structure until it is sold, whereas general liability insurance is purchased by individual contractors.
 Your insured might be a contractor in charge of a structure and would need both coverages.
 Anyone else working on the job, such as a plumber or painter, would need only general liability.